Justinrwiririza/CyberSec-RedBlue-Home-Lab/README.md

 - nmap -sV to scan Metasploitable to discover software and version on metasploite
 <img src="https://i.imgur.com/GMRBDvG.png" alt="CyberSec Lab Diagram" width="600"/>
+After Nmap scan, the Metasploitable machine revealed 23 open ports, exposing a wide attack surface.
+Key vulnerable services include vsftpd 2.3.4 (with a known backdoor), Apache 2.2.8, and Samba smbd, which are outdated and exploitable.
+The scan also identified multiple remote access services like Telnet, SSH, and VNC, increasing the risk of brute-force or misconfiguration attacks.
+Additionally, services like MySQL, PostgreSQL, and Java RMI were found open, which could be exploited through weak credentials or serialization vulnerabilities.
+Notably, a bindshell on port 1524 suggests an already compromised backdoor providing root shell access.

 - gobuster to discover hidden web directories.
 <img src="https://i.imgur.com/PJgxDgw.png" alt="CyberSec Lab Diagram" width="600"/>
+The Gobuster scan metasploitable IP revealed several interesting directories and files that could be leveraged during further analysis.
+It identified potentially sensitive files like .htaccess, .htpasswd, and .hta, though they returned 403 Forbidden, indicating restricted access.
+Accessible directories such as phpMyAdmin, test and dav suggest misconfigurations or outdated web applications that may be vulnerable.
+Notably, /phpinfo.php and /phpinfo are publicly exposed, potentially leaking system and PHP configuration details useful for crafting exploits.
+These findings highlight weak access controls and outdated components in the web environment, ideal for web-based attack vectors.